Stimulant: Chemistry

 Classifying stimulants is difficult, because of the large number of classes the drugs occupy, and the fact that they may belong to multiple classes; for example, ecstasy can be classified as a substituted methylenedioxyphenethylamine, a substituted amphetamine and consequently, a substituted phenethylamine.

-When referring to stimulants, the parent drug (e.g., amphetamine) will always be expressed in the singular; with the word "substituted" placed before the parent drug (substituted amphetamines).

 Major stimulant classes include phenethylamines and their daughter class substituted amphetamines.

 Amphetamines (class)

 Substituted amphetamines are a class of compounds based upon the amphetamine structure; it includes all derivative compounds which are formed by replacing, or substituting, one or more hydrogen atoms in the amphetamine core structure with substituents.
 Examples of substituted amphetamines are amphetamine (itself), methamphetamine, ephedrine, cathinone, phentermine, mephentermine, bupropion, methoxyphenamine, selegiline, amfepramone, pyrovalerone, MDMA (ecstasy), and DOM (STP).
 Many drugs in this class work primarily by activating trace amine-associated receptor 1 (TAAR1); in turn, this causes reuptake inhibition and effluxion, or release, of dopamine, norepinephrine, and serotonin.
 An additional mechanism of some substituted amphetamines is the release of vesicular stores of monoamine neurotransmitters through VMAT2, thereby increasing the concentration of these neurotransmitters in the cytosol, or intracellular fluid, of the presynaptic neuron.

-Amphetamines-type stimulants are often used for their therapeutic effects.
-Physicians sometimes prescribe amphetamine to treat major depression, where subjects do not respond well to traditional SSRI medications, but evidence supporting this use is poor/mixed.
-Notably, two recent large phase III studies of lisdexamfetamine (a prodrug to amphetamine) as an adjunct to an SSRI or SNRI in the treatment of major depressive disorder showed no further benefit relative to placebo in effectiveness.
-Numerous studies have demonstrated the effectiveness of drugs such as Adderall (a mixture of salts of amphetamine and dextroamphetamine) in controlling symptoms associated with ADHD.
+Amphetamine-type stimulants are often used for their therapeutic effects.
+Physicians sometimes prescribe amphetamine to treat major depressive disorder, where subjects do not respond well to traditional selective serotonin reuptake inhibitor (SSRI) medications, but evidence supporting this use is mixed.
+Two large phase III studies of lisdexamfetamine (a prodrug to amphetamine) as an adjunct to an SSRI or serotonin–norepinephrine reuptake inhibitor (SNRI) in the treatment of major depressive disorder showed no further benefit relative to placebo in effectiveness.
+Numerous studies have demonstrated the effectiveness of drugs like Adderall (a mixture of salts of amphetamine and dextroamphetamine) in controlling symptoms associated with ADHD.
+Non-stimulants such as atomoxetine have also found to be effective.
 Due to their availability and fast-acting effects, substituted amphetamines are prime candidates for abuse.

-Cocaine analogues
+Cocaine analogs

-Hundreds of cocaine analogues have been created, all of them usually maintaining a benzyloxy connected to the 3 carbon of a tropane.
+Hundreds of cocaine analogs have been created, all of them usually maintaining a benzyloxy connected to the 3 carbon of a tropane.
 Various modifications include substitutions on the benzene ring, as well as additions or substitutions in place of the normal carboxylate on the tropane 2 carbon.
-Various compound with similar structure activity relationships to cocaine that aren't technically analogues have been developed as well.
+Various compound with similar structure activity relationships to cocaine that aren't technically analogs have been developed as well.